-This month: What's the difference between being depressed and being sad or unhappy?
+March's topic: What's the difference between being depressed and being sad or unhappy?

 Depression is an illness, and is not the same thing as being sad or unhappy, although those feelings may be symptoms of depression.
 This month, Dr. Simone Vigod, a psychiatrist at Women’s College Hospital, explains that everyone experiences life’s ups and downs, but not everyone experiences depression.

 February's topic: How can I maintain my activities in cold weather?

 It’s not your imagination: it really is more difficult to do things outdoors in cold weather.
 When the mercury dips, we all need to take some precautions, whether we’re enjoying outdoor sports or trudging to the bus stop.
 This is especially true if you have a health condition.

 January's topic: How can I prevent falls at home?

 Falls are a major cause of injury, and many falls happen at home.
 We spoke to Shelley Thakrar, a physiotherapist with the Endocrinology Program and the Women’s Cardiovascular Health Initiative at Women’s College Hospital, about ways to prevent falls at home.

 People with overactive bladder make eight or more trips to the bathroom a day, and may get up twice or more in the night, with an urgent need to urinate.
 They may also experience urge incontinence.
 We spoke to Frances Stewart, advanced practice nurse and nurse continence advisor at Women’s College Hospital, about overactive bladder, and steps people can take to help manage it.

 November's topic: Can too much calcium be harmful?